Anishukla/Hacktoberfest-2021-Data-Structures-and-Algorithms/README.md

 # Data-Structure
 This repository is mainly open to those who are looking to make some PRs for the Hacktoberfest event.
-In this repository you can add programs on Data Structures and some useful algorithms for Competitive Programming.
+In this repository you can add programs on Data Structures and some useful algorithms for Competitive Programming in any language of your choice.

 # How to contribute:
 <li>Find the folder that fits the category of your code and submit a PR.</li>